 Nuclear physics measurement methods and their application are the core research topics of the Department of Nuclear Physics.
 Experiments are conducted to investigate nuclear reactions for astrophysics and technical applications.
 A major focus is on the development of novel radiation detectors, which are also used in medicine.

-- Nuclear data for science and applications
+- Nuclear Physics Data for Science and Technology

-- Development of radiation detectors
+- Detector Development

-Prof. Dr. Thomas Cowan (acting)
+Prof. Dr. Thomas Cowan (interim)